Ensign-College/tig-docker/README.md

   ## Node name, defaults to OS hostname
   ## Unless Telegraf is on the same host as Proxmox, setting this is required
   ## for Telegraf to successfully connect to Proxmox.
 If not on the same host,
-  ## leaving this empty will often lead to a "search domain is not set" error.
+  ## Leaving this empty will often lead to a "search domain is not set" error.
   node_name = "{PROXMOX_NODE_NAME}"

   ## Optional TLS Config